-- Take permanent steps like raising an ouside heat pump on a platform
+- Take permanent steps like raising an outside heat pump on a platform

 Buy Flood Insurance

 Your homeowner’s insurance does not cover losses due to flooding.
 The City of Florence participates in the National Flood Insurance Program which makes flood insurance available through your insurance agent.
-The City of Florence also participates in the Community Rating System which entitles all City residents to a 10% reduction in their flood insurance premiums.
+The City of Florence also participates in the Community Rating System which entitles all City residents to up to a 20% reduction in their flood insurance premiums.

 Take Measures to Protect Your Property